Anusha Mandala

-Anusha Mandala (born 19 March 2005) is an Indian football player from Andhra Pradesh.
-She plays for the India women's national football team as a defender or midfielder.
-She is registered with Andhra Pradesh and plays for Kemp Football Club in the domestic tournaments and the Karnataka Women’s League.
+Anusha Mandala (born 04 June 2008) is an Indian professional footballer from Andhra Pradesh who plays as a midfielder for the Indian Women's League 2 club Kemp.

 Early life and career

 Mandala is from Atmakur, Anantapur district, Andhra Pradesh.
 She comes from a farming community.
 She joined Anantapur Sports Academy in 2018.
 She joined the Anantapur Sports Academy, a sport for development initiative of an Anantapur NGO, Rural Development Trust under Laliga Foundation in 2018.
 Laliga is India's first women's residential football academy in Andhra Pradesh.